 Trinity offers a strong academic program for PK2-Grade 8.
-Please read the following admissions information and feel free to contact the Admissions Office at 409-765-9391, option#1, if you have any questions or need assistance with the process.
+Please read the following information and feel free to contact the The Office of Admissions at 409-765-9391, option#1, if you have any questions or need assistance with the process.

 The benefits of a preschool through 8th grade education at Trinity